Police Department Services

 Fax: (440) 248-6996

-To sign up for this service, you must fill out a short form with information the Police Department may need in an emergency.
-This information is totally confidential; it will be secured at the Chagrin Falls Police Dispatch Center and only be used by the safety forces if needed.
+To sign up for this service, you must fill out a short form with information that the Police Department may need in an emergency.
+This information is totally confidential; it will be secured at the Chagrin Valley Dispatch Center and only be used by the safety forces if needed.
 Application forms are available through our police department.

 Prescription Drug Drop Box Program